Public Affairs maintains several campus-level calendars organized by event types.

 - Event calendars are where you will enter your events, but these calendars cannot include any other calendars.

 - Units are strongly encouraged to create several Toolbox event calendars.
 Units rarely have only one type of event; the same unit that lists a lecture by a well known speaker may also have performance events, or training events.
-The campus calendars can only include your events if they match the campus calendar type.
+The campus calendars include your events only if they match the campus calendar type.
 By creating a speakers Event Calendar, performances Event Calendar, etc., those events can all be pulled into a single Master Calendar for the unit (probably including a calendar that features intra-unit or not-open-to-the-public events).
 Then the appropriate campus calendar can maximize exposure of your events by including the event calendars according to type, and there is no redundancy in entering the events into the calendaring system.

 - Public Affairs will include your Toolbox calendar in the Campus Calendars based on the preponderance of your events and where a user might intuitively look for your events.
 Your events are much more likely to be discovered quickly if you create separate calendars for each category of events.
 (Again, this does not have to represent redundant work on your part, since all of your unit's event calendars are pulled into a master calendar.)